 What Happens After The Year Is Up?

-In short, when you buy the courses and quests individually, they will stay in your Mindvalley account forever.
+As opposed to the All Access Pass, when you buy the courses and quests individually, they will stay in your Mindvalley account forever.
 When you buy the Quest All Access Pass, any courses and quests that come with it will stay in your account until you decide not to renew your subscription.

 The Quest All Access Pass Is Totally Worth It For Me